loda-lang/loda-programs/programs/oeis/list1.md

 * [A091915](http://oeis.org/A091915) ([L58 program](091/A091915.asm)): Maximum of even products of partitions of n.
 * [A091916](http://oeis.org/A091916) ([L07 program](091/A091916.asm)): Maximum of odd products of partitions of n.
 * [A091919](http://oeis.org/A091919) ([L23 program](091/A091919.asm)): Expansion of 1/((1-2*x)*(1-x^2)^2).
+* [A091921](http://oeis.org/A091921) ([L07 program](091/A091921.asm)): Sum of odd proper distinct prime divisors of n.
+That is, the sum of odd distinct prime divisors of n that are less than n.
 * [A091931](http://oeis.org/A091931) ([L03 program](091/A091931.asm)): Change the first bit to 0 in binary notation for the n-th prime.
 * [A091940](http://oeis.org/A091940) ([L03 program](091/A091940.asm)): Given n colors, sequence gives number of ways to color the vertices of a square such that no edge has the same color on both of its vertices.
 * [A091954](http://oeis.org/A091954) ([L31 program](091/A091954.asm)): Number of odd proper divisors of n.
 That is, the number of odd divisors of n that are less than n.